Top 10 Online Poker Variants

 Again, players line up against the dealer (or a designated 'banker').
 Each participant is then dealt seven cards, which must be arranged ('set') into two hands: a five card 'High' hand, containing the best poker hand, and a two card 'Low' hand.
 Stakes are split evenly between them, before they're pitted against the dealer's equivalent (i.e. High vs High and Low vs Low).
 Winning hands pay 1/1, so the aim is to make both hands as competitive as possible.

-Another relative newbie on the poker scene, Tequila Poker combines elements of poker and Blackjack.
+Another relative newbie on the poker scene, Tequila Poker combines elements of online poker and Blackjack.

 After the initial bet, players are dealt four cards face up.
 They must then decide whether to fold, play High Tequila or play Tequila Poker.
 The former means wagering on a points total, the aim being a total of 46 or more from five cards.
 The latter means wagering on a decent poker hand.
 This a brilliantly barmy fusion is not for the faint-hearted.